erik78se/masterworker/TUTORIAL.md

     os.remove("WORKERKEY.file")
 </pre>

-The *relation-broken* hook is the final state when units are completely cut-off from each other, as if the relation was never there.
+The *relation-broken* hook is the final state when unit is completely cut-off from the other side of the relation, as if the relation was never there.
 It is last in the relation life-cycle and is a good place to do cleanup related to the host or underlying service deployed by the charm.

+If the *relation-broken* is being executed, you can be sure that no remote units are currently known locally.
+So, on the master, this hook is not ran until there are no more workers.

 Keep in mind that the name of the hook *"-broken"* has nothing to do with that the relation is "bogus/error".
 Its just that the relation is "cut".